-The principal activity of the Group during the financial year was the development of the Spur Hill Underground Coking Coal Project ('Project') on Exploration Licence 7429 ('EL 7429') in the Upper Hunter Valley Region of New South Wales.
+The principal activity of the Group during the financial year was the development of the Project on Exploration Licence 7429 ('EL 7429') in the Upper Hunter Valley region of New South Wales.
 Once operational the Project is expected to produce predominantly high quality low ash soft and semi-soft coking and low ash export thermal coal products from its underground mining operations.

-Key Project activities during the year included significantly advancing development activities through achieving environmental permitting milestones, further resource definition including a maiden reserve statement for the Project, ongoing community consultation, continuing environmental and engineering studies, and, executing land transactions of strategic importance to the Project.
+Key Project activities during the year included:

+- · renewing the tenure of EL 7429; - · achieving environmental permitting milestones; - ongoing community consultation; - · continuing environmental and engineering studies; - exploration activities; and, - executing land transactions of strategic importance to the Project.